usewaypoint/email-builder-js/README.md

 };
 ```

-Rendering your HTML email into a string
+You can render the EmailBuilder.js configuration to an HTML email string:

 ```javascript
 import { renderHtmlDocument } from '@usewaypoint/email-builder';